AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 1. Place Order.

-The [!DNL Express Checkout] is compatible with standard additional Adobe Commerce checkout options, such as [gift cards](https://docs.magento.com/user-guide/catalog/product-gift-card.html) or [discount codes](https://docs.magento.com/user-guide/marketing/price-rules-cart-coupon.html).
+The [!DNL Quick Checkout] is compatible with standard additional Adobe Commerce checkout options, such as [gift cards](https://docs.magento.com/user-guide/catalog/product-gift-card.html) or [discount codes](https://docs.magento.com/user-guide/marketing/price-rules-cart-coupon.html).

-## [!DNL Express Checkout] use cases
+## [!DNL Quick Checkout] use cases

-The [!DNL Express Checkout] allows for multiple use cases during a checkout flow:
+The [!DNL Quick Checkout] allows for multiple use cases during a checkout flow:

 - Guest user with a registered [!DNL Bolt] account.
 - Guest user with a new [!DNL Bolt] account.